mouli-bluekai/bluekai-android-sdk/README.md

 Return | Method | Description
 --- | --- | ---
-static BlueKai | getInstance() |Convenience method to initialize and get instance of BlueKai without arguments. static BlueKai | getInstance(Activity activity, Context context, boolean devMode, boolean httpsEnabled, String siteId,String appVersion, DataPostedListener listener, Handler handler) |Method to get BlueKai instance static BlueKai | getInstance(Activity activity, Context context, boolean devMode, String siteId,String appVersion, DataPostedListener listener, Handler handler) |Method to get BlueKai instance. httpsEnabled flag will default to false. void | putAll(Map map) |Convenience method to send a bunch of key-value pairs to BlueKai void | put(String key, String value) |Method to send data to BlueKai.
+static BlueKai | getInstance() |Convenience method to initialize and get instance of BlueKai without arguments.
+Should be used to get the instance after it has already been created using other overloaded methods with parameters. static BlueKai | getInstance(Activity activity, Context context, boolean devMode, boolean httpsEnabled, String siteId,String appVersion, DataPostedListener listener, Handler handler) |Method to get BlueKai instance. *Deprecated* in favor of overloaded getInstance method which also takes flag for useWebView static BlueKai | getInstance(Activity activity, Context context, boolean devMode, String siteId,String appVersion, DataPostedListener listener, Handler handler) |Method to get BlueKai instance. httpsEnabled flag will default to false. useWebView flag defauls to true for backwards compatibility. *Deprecated* in favor of overloaded getInstance method which also takes flag for useWebView. static BlueKai | getInstance(Activity activity, Context context, boolean devMode, boolean httpsEnabled, String siteId, String appVersion, DataPostedListener listener, Handler handler, boolean useWebView) |Method to get Bluekai instance.
+The flag useWebView can be set to false to make direct calls to tags server without using web view.
+If it's true, then web view would be used. void | putAll(Map map) |Convenience method to send a bunch of key-value pairs to BlueKai void | put(String key, String value) |Method to send data to BlueKai.
 Accepts a single key-value pair void | resume() |Method to resume BlueKai process after calling application resumes.
 To use in onResume() of the calling activity